 How Force Transducers in Balancing Scales Work

 A transducer or load cell is the main component of a mechanical weighing scale.
 In terms of technical accuracy, these devices convert one form of energy (gravitational force, which is the weight of an object) into another form of energy (electronic signal).
-The devices provide a sensor display that measures the accurate weight of an article.
+The devices provide a sensor display that measures accurate weight.

 According to the laws of physics, when you apply pressure or force on a piece of metal, it changes shape (however, that change may not be physically visible to you).
-A force transducer measures this change, and displays it in the form of gravitational force or energy.
+A force transducer measures this change and displays it in the form of gravitational force or energy.
 This gravitational force is called the physical mass of an object.
-A micrometer is used in the transducer which interprets that micro change.
-This is the simple principle on which force transducers or load cells in a weighing sensor or balancing scale works.
+A micrometer is used in the transducer, which interprets that micro change.
+This is the simple principle on which force transducers or load cells work in a weighing sensor or balancing scale.
 One measured input is translated into some accurately-measured output by the transducer.

-The weight or force that is placed on a machine is called input, and the data that we receive on the LED or digital indicator is output.
-Input in technical terms is the parameter which will be measured by the load cell.
-The job of the cell is to make sure that an accurate output is received easily.
+- The weight or force placed on a machine is called input, and the data we receive on the LED or digital indicator is output.
+Input in technical terms is the parameter that will be measured by the load cell.
+The cell's job is to make sure that an accurate output is received easily.

-Many blueprints of force transducers contain elastic load-bearing elements.
-The main job of these elements is to deflect after a load has been placed, and help the built-in sensor to measure the amount of deflection.
+- Many blueprints of force transducers contain elastic load-bearing elements.
+The main job of these elements is to deflect after a load has been placed and help the built-in sensor to measure the amount of deflection.
 The sensor, in many designs, is a secondary transducer, which facilitates more accurate data.
-The secondary transducer converts the quantity of deflection into electric signals that you see on the screen.
+The secondary transducer converts the quantity of deflection into electronic signals that you see on the screen.

-In very general terms, force transducers are also known as elastic devices that consist of different elements such as beams, rings, circles, and cylinders.
+- In general terms, force transducers are also known as elastic devices consisting of different elements such as beams, rings, circles, and cylinders.